-This museum was established by the Indian Railways in 1979 and it has a mini train that gives the tourists a ride through its premises.
-This is a must-see place in Mysore if you are traveling with kids.
+This museum was established by the Indian Railways in 1979, and it has a mini train that gives the tourists a ride through its premises.
+This is a must-see place in Mysore if you are travelling with kids.

 The Brindavan Gardens

-The Brindavan Gardens is situated at a distance of 23 Kilometres away from the city of Mysore and it is built across the Krishnaraja Sagar Dam.
+The Brindavan Gardens is situated 23 kilometres away from the city of Mysore, and it is built across the Krishnaraja Sagar Dam.
 The Brindavan is famous for its different varieties of flowers, fruit orchards, fountains and trees, and boat rides.

 It is a perfect place to spend an evening in Mysore.
 Don’t forget to watch the magical fountain show with exciting music and a beautiful display of lights.

 Built in 1861, the Jagmohan Palace was used as the residence of the Royal family in Mysore.
 This palace was later converted into an art gallery that houses several artworks and artefacts from the southern part of India.

 The world-famous oil paintings of Raja Ravi Varma are also a part of the art collection in Jagmohan Palace in Mysore.
 It is around 3.5 kilometres from the wax museum.

 Depending on your time, you can include some of the tourist attractions mentioned above in your travel itinerary and make your vacation in Mysore a beautiful memory that lasts for a lifetime.

 The closest airport is the Mysore Airport, which is at a distance of 12.8 kilometres.
 From the airport, one can take a cab or autorickshaw to the museum.